natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  d. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 We apply different equations for a few special cases where the generic Budyko curve approach is not appropriate.
 In these cases, the rooting depth should be set to NA.

- e. *Kc*: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant energy/transpiration characteristics to modify the reference evapotranspiration, which is based on alfalfa.
-Coefficients should be multiplied by 1000, so that the final Kc values given in the table are integers ranging between 1 and 1500.
+ e. *:math:`K_c`*: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant energy/transpiration characteristics to modify the reference evapotranspiration, which is based on alfalfa.
+Coefficients should be multiplied by 1000, so that the final :math:`K_c` values given in the table are integers ranging between 1 and 1500.
 (Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).

 9. **seasonality factor (Z) (required).** Floating point value on the order of 1 to 10 corresponding to the seasonal distribution of precipitation (see Appendix A for more information).